Edward Sedgwick: Death

+On May 7, 1953, Edward Sedgwick died of a heart attack in Los Angeles, California at the age of 63.
+He is buried in Holy Cross Cemetery in Culver City.

+Rediscovered film

 Sedgwick's 1923 silent film The First Degree was long thought to have been a lost film until a complete copy was discovered at the Chicago Film Archives, part of a collection of agricultural films donated from Peoria, IL.
 Chicago Film Archives has preserved and digitally transferred the film.